 Boracay Island is a paradise for people who love beautiful sandy beaches, scenic sea views and amazing food.
 For food lovers, it is a haven of delicacies as it offers a wide variety of dishes from different cultures.
 But, dining out in Boracay can be tough on your wallet, especially if you don’t know how to control your expenses.
 However, there are ways to eat well and at the same time, save some money.
 In this article, we have put together some tips on how to enjoy Boracay’s food without hurting your budget.

-A significant number of tourists go to Boracay with the intention to taste the local cuisine.
+A significant number of tourists go to Boracay on a budget with the intention to taste the local cuisine.
 Local dishes in Boracay are not only delicious, but they are also a cheaper option compared to international dishes.
 One of the most popular local dishes is Adobo, a dish made with chicken or pork marinated in soy sauce and vinegar, garlic, and black pepper.
 The dish is served with rice and is available in most local restaurants in Boracay.
 Another local delicacy is the Lechon Manok, a slow-roasted chicken, and can be enjoyed with a side of rice and atchara, a pickled vegetable.

 If you are looking for a quick and affordable meal on a shoestring budget, then you can head to the local food markets.
 Many food stalls in Boracay offer a variety of delicious dishes at a reasonable price.
 A great example is the D’Mall food court, which offers food from different cultures, including Filipino, Thai and Korean.
 It’s best to avoid the touristy restaurants, as they tend to be more expensive.